Colour Sergeant Bourne: Because we're 'ere, lad. Nobody else. Just us.

 - Sgt. (later Lt.)
 David Manning in When Trumpets Fade is a radical deconstruction of this trope.
 He's definitely cool under fire, and he leads his squad of very green replacements to victory.
 Of course, he's also a Dirty Coward who tends to get his men killed saving his own hide when he's not shooting them in the back himself.

-- Literary example: In the later Discworld novels, Detritus the troll becomes the drill sergeant in charge of training new troops, also notable because Detritus is literally made of rock.
+- In the later novels, Detritus the troll becomes the drill sergeant in charge of training new troops, also notable because Detritus is literally made of rock.

 - When Vimes isn't standing in for his dead commanding officer in order to repair the timeline, he's more of a Colonel Badass.
 Vimes' Battle Butler, Willikins, definitely fits the trope, though, when he joins the military in Jingo.

-- The Mercenary and its sequels, set in the CoDominium universe, has Sergeant Major Calvin, right-hand man to soldier-turned-mercenary Colonel Badass John Christian Falkenberg.
+- The Mercenary and its sequels, part of the Falkenberg's Legion series, has Sergeant Major Calvin, right-hand man to soldier-turned-mercenary Colonel Badass John Christian Falkenberg.

 - Gaunt's Ghosts: